vikpande/readable/README.md

 # Readable project
 - Part of the Nanodegree course.
+This webapp uses React, Redux and Thunk.

+# High Level features of the app:

+-  Users can post content to predefined categories os posts
+-  Users can add new categories of posts
+-  Users can comment on their posts and other users' posts
+-  Users can vote on posts and comments
+-  Users Can also edit and delete posts and comments

-This webapp uses React, Redux and Thunk You can view the working app here - https://vikpande.github.io/readable/#/
+ You can view the working app here - https://vikpande.github.io/readable/#/

 ## Getting Started